stripe/stripe-android/identity/README.md

 ### Example

-[identity-example](../identity-example) – This example demonstrates how to capture your users' ID documents on iOS and securely send them to Stripe Identity for identity verification.
+[identity-example](../identity-example) – This example demonstrates how to capture your users' ID documents on Android and securely send them to Stripe Identity for identity verification.